 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Brugada syndrome is a disease that can cause an abnormal rhythm in your heart’s lower chambers (ventricles).
+Brugada syndrome (BrS) is a genetic disease that can cause an abnormal rhythm in your heart’s lower chambers (ventricles).
 This irregular heart rhythm, ventricular fibrillation (v-fib), prevents your heart from pumping blood to your brain.
 When this happens, you faint.

 Advertisement